eunid/netID-docs/docs/cmp/browser-based.md

 # Browser-based API

-The folllowing APIs rely on using a previously established authentication status, stored as a JWT within the users browser.
+The following APIs rely on using a previously established authentication status, stored as a JWT within the users browser.
 It enables access to the Permission Center APIs as described below for eligible Partners (their respective CMPs).

 ## API flow examples